mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 }
 ```

-Our memtable is a collection of entries stored in a linked list, the memtable has a pointer to the head and the tail
+Our memtable is a collection of entries stored in a linked list.
+The memtable has pointers to the head and tail
 of the linked list. `index` is explained later in this article.

 ```go